-&lt;sup>7 Arenas-Arroyo, E.; Fernandez-Kranz, D.; Nollenberger, N., 'Can't Leave You Now!
-Intimate Partner Violence under Forced Coexistence and Economic Uncertainty', IZA Institute of Labour Economics, Discussion Paper Series No.13570, 2020.
-Available at https://covid-19.iza.org/publications/dp13570/.
-The surge of domestic in domestic violence during the first lockdowns.
+While the collection of robust EU-level data is ongoing, preliminary findings from an assortment of independently carried-out studies point towards an escalation of psychological and physical violence against women by an intimate partner7.
+In spring 2020, several EU Member States recorded a surge in domestic violence during the first lockdowns8.
 For example, the number of reports of domestic violence in France rose by 32% during the first week of lockdown.
-Lithuania recorded 20% more reports throughout the first three weeks of lockdown.
-Ireland saw a five-fold increase in domestic violence orders.
-Spanish authorities reported an 18% rise in calls during the first fortnight of confinement.
-Such violence is more prevalent amongst couples with children, with previous experiences of intimate violence, who are economically disadvantaged and in which both members are in lockdown.
-Stress resulting from the loss of employment or financial uncertainties during the pandemic further increases the risk of physical, sexual and psychological abuse.
-Even when lockdown measures will eventually be lifted, there are likely long-term socio-economic consequences are likely to prevail, of which is an increase in intimate-partner violence.
+Lithuania recorded 20% more reports throughout the first three weeks of lockdown.9 Ireland saw a five-fold increase in domestic violence orders.10 Spanish authorities reported an 18% rise in calls during the first fortnight of confinement.11 Such violence is more prevalent amongst couples with children, with previous experiences of intimate violence, who are economically disadvantaged and in which both members are in lockdown.12 Stress resulting from the loss of employment or financial uncertainties prevention/violence-and-injuries/news/news/2020/6/the-rise-and-rise-of-interpersonal-violence-an-unintended-impact-of-the-covid-19-response-on-families.